jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 The question is just *when* to switch to Typst.

-If you need advanced graphics, you might not be able to switch right now already.
+If you need advanced graphics, you might not be able to switch yet.
 (Though you might be able to produce the graphics externally and then include them as e.g. SVGs.)

 If you are a pure mathematician that mostly writes text anyways, you can switch right now already.